 No, you don't.
 You can register and reserve some spaces, and then once your students are confirmed, come back to the registration page and add their names on the Cluster Registration page.

-All the cluster events are scheduled at the very end of Term 1 and throughout Term 2 each year.
-Host schools are confirmed in October each year and all events are published on our calendar in November for the following year.
+All the cluster events are scheduled for Term 2 each year.
+Host schools are confirmed in November/December each year and all events are published on our calendar the following year.
 To see the date and venue for your cluster event, go to the Auckland Events page or jump onto the Cluster Registration page and find your event on the Cluster Event drop-down box.

 The system doesn't work if we don't have a host school for each cluster event.
 So please offer to host if you have the facilities to do so.
 We provide all the equipment and run the event on the day.
 We just need a hall to use and trestle tables and chairs.
 Typically we expect 30-50 students at each cluster event.

 If you are able to host your cluster event, please contact us.

-If your school does well in your cluster event, you then qualify to compete in the Chess Power regionals held at the end of Term 2.
+If your school does well in your cluster event, you then qualify to compete in the Chess Power regionals held in Term 3.
 If you do well in the regionals, you can then participate in the Chess Power Nationals which is typically held at the beginning of Term 4.
+Individual players who win their cluster also qualify for the Chess Power Champions Trophy, usually held in Term 4.

 You have to be one of the top teams in the cluster event to go through to regionals.
 The number of schools that qualify is based on the formula Number of schools that partipate divided by two rounded down.